faraz9993/All_EIC_DevOps_Training/Day_24_Task.md

 ### In this task, I have created and configured an S3 bucket, implemented S3 storage class, a lifecycle management for the static website, configured bucket policies and ACLs.

 ### First of all, I created an S3 bucket with the name "techvista-portfolio-faraz".
+While creating an S3 bucket I had kept ACL enabled.

 ![alt text](images/Day_24_Images/Image_1)

 ### In this bucket, I have uploaded a content of the static website such as index.html and a folder with all the necassary pages.
+After selecting all the objects, I made them publicly accessible by getting into the actions.

 ![alt text](images/Day_24_Images/Image_2)